Unless your business has an impeccable record of customer retention, you have likely dealt with the loss of a customer at some point.

 Don’t underestimate the willingness of old clients to provide valuable feedback and constructive criticism.

 What if you could sit down with your ex and get down to the bottom of why they decided to part ways?

 As awkward as it may be, you can understand what needs to be improved for your next relationship.

 This scenario will probably remain in your dreams for romantic relationships, but it can actually be done with former customers for your business with market research.

-There are various types of market research methodologies brands can use to survey lost customers.
+There are various types of market research methodologies brands can use to survey previous customers.

 You will also need to establish a baseline to understand what was originally promised to the customer.

-Although this audience ultimately chose to end their business with your organization, there is likely one or two things they really enjoyed about their experience.
+Although this audience ultimately chose to end their business with your organization, there are likely one or two things they really enjoyed about their experience.

 This insight can tell your team what you are doing well.
 Perhaps 78% of respondents loved your customer service team.
 Or 1 in 2 respondents enjoyed your fast shipping times.